Water (Tyla song): North America

 After becoming popular on the online video platform TikTok in August 2023, the hashtags #TylaWaterChallenge and #TylaWater had over 446.8 million views with over 600,000 videos in October.
 "Water" peaked at number 11 on the TikTok Billboard Top 50.
 It entered the Billboard US Afrobeats Songs chart at number 37 on 9 September 2023, topping it before debuting at number 67 on the US Billboard Hot 100 on 14 October 2023.
 Tyla was the youngest-ever South African and the first South African soloist in over 55 years to enter the Hot 100, following Hugh Masekela's "Grazing in the Grass" in 1968.
-"Water" peaked at number seven on the chart on 13 January 2024, making Tyla the highest-charting African female soloist on the Hot 100 and surpassing Miriam Makeba's peak with "Pata Pata" (number 12 in 1968).
-The song reached number four in the Philippines and number 10 in Panama.
+"Water" peaked at number 7 on the chart on 13 January 2024, making Tyla the highest-charting African female soloist on the Hot 100 and surpassing Miriam Makeba's peak with "Pata Pata" (number 12 in 1968).
+The song reached number 4 in the Philippines and number 10 in Panama.
 Luminate reported that during the tracking week of 22–28 March 2024, "Water" had 10.3 million streams in the United States (a 17% increase over the preceding week's 8.8 million).
 In song sales and radio airplay (the final two measures influencing the Hot R&B Songs chart), "Water" had a 17-percent increase in download sales over that time and a four-percent decrease in airplay audience across all formats with 2,000 downloads sold.
 It topped the World Digital Song Sales, Rhythmic Airplay and Mainstream R&B/Hip-Hop Airplay charts in the United States.
-"Water" peaked at number 15 in Canada, where it was certified triple platinum by Music Canada, and was certified double platinum by the Recording Industry Association of America (RIAA) in the United States.
+"Water" peaked at number 15 in Canada, where it was certified quadruple platinum by Music Canada, and was certified double platinum by the Recording Industry Association of America (RIAA) in the United States.
 The song was certified Gold in Mexico by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON).

 Elsewhere

-"Water" made its first-ever chart appearance on the Hot Singles Chart in New Zealand on 21 August 2023 (where it topped the NZ Singles Chart on 30 October), and was certified triple platinum by Recorded Music NZ.
-It entered the UK Afrobeats Singles Chart at number 13 on 9 September 2023 before debuting at number 55 on the UK Singles Chart on 21 September 2023, where it peaked at number four five weeks later.
+"Water" made its first-ever chart appearance on the Hot Singles Chart in New Zealand on 21 August 2023 (where it topped the NZ Singles Chart on 30 October), and was certified quadruple platinum by Recorded Music NZ.
+It entered the UK Afrobeats Singles Chart at number 13 on 9 September 2023 before debuting at number 55 on the UK Singles Chart on 21 September 2023, where it peaked at number 4 five weeks later.
 The song topped the Afrobeats chart and the UK R&B Chart.
 "Water"'s music video reached number 2 on the UK Music Video Charts, and the song was certified double platinum by the British Phonographic Industry.
 It peaked at number 5 in South Africa, where it was later certified quadruple platinum.
 "Water" was only certified triple diamond in Turkey and double platinum in India.
 On 19 February 2025, Tyla became the African solo artist to surpass 1 billion streams on Spotify.